 The Company's assessment is supported by the facts of matter, their own judgement, past experience, and advice from legal and independent tax consultant wherever considered necessary.
-Accordingly, unexpected adverse outcomes may significantly impact the company's reported profit and net assets.
+Accordingly, outcomes unexpected adverse may significantly impact the company's reported profit and net assets.
 Associated uncertainty relating to the outcome requires application of judgement in interpretation of law.